Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 (Figure 3B, Tables 2-5).
 Notably, the quantity of those associations increased substantially for all longitudinal comparisons compared to concurrent comparisons.
-For example, only 6 visit 1 microbial gene sets were associated with visit 1 VEP, and each of those was only associated with a single concurrently measured VEP feature.
+For example, only 6 visit-1 microbial gene sets were associated with visit-1 VEP, and each of those was only associated with a single concurrently measured VEP feature.
-By contrast, these longitudinal analyses revealed that visit 1 microbial gene sets show a much richer pattern of associations with future VEP feature development.
+By contrast, these longitudinal analyses revealed that visit-1 microbial gene sets show a much richer pattern of associations with future VEP feature development.
-Specifically, 13 visit 1 gene sets were associated with visit 2 VEP features, and 11 were associated with visit 3 VEP features, the majority
+Specifically, 13 visit-1 gene sets were associated with visit-2 VEP features, and 11 were associated with visit-3 VEP features, the majority
-(9/13 for visit 2, 8/11 for visit 3)
+(9/13 for visit-2, 8/11 for visit-3)
 were associated with at least 2 VEP features, and nearly half
-(6/13 for visit 2, 5/11 for visit 3)
+(6/13 for visit-2, 5/11 for visit-3)
 were associated with more than 2 future VEP features.

-Longitudinally, the early microbiome (visit 1) was related to VEP features at visit 2 and visit 3 fairly evenly (12/28 visit 1 microbiome associations to visit 3 VEP latencies, 15/30 associations to visit 3 amplitudes), suggesting early microbiome metabolism in the first 6 months of life is associated with visual neurodevelopment over the next year.
+Longitudinally, the early microbiome (visit-1) was related to VEP features at visit-2 and visit-3 fairly evenly (12/28 visit-1 microbiome associations to visit-3 VEP latencies, 15/30 associations to visit-3 amplitudes), suggesting early microbiome metabolism in the first 6 months of life is associated with visual neurodevelopment over the next year.
-Microbiome metabolism from visit 2 was associated with similar numbers of visit 3 VEP features as visit 1 microbiome (17 visit 3 latency features, 18 visit 3 amplitude features), suggesting continued co-development of these systems over the first postnatal year.
+Microbiome metabolism from visit-2 was associated with similar numbers of visit-3 VEP features as visit-1 microbiome (17 visit-3 latency features, 18 visit-3 amplitude features), suggesting continued co-development of these systems over the first postnatal year.
 Neurotransmitters GABA and glutamate, tryptophan metabolism (tryptophan and quinolinic acid),